Natural, artificial and synthetic fibres:

 Historical notes

-I have been using it since the late 90s with the original name of Lyocell, in the early 90s with the name Tencel, a name which has become exclusive since 2018
+Used since the late 90s with the original name of Lyocell, in the early 90s with the name Tencel, a name which became exclusive in 2018

 Production process

-Obtained from cellulose with a process similar to that of viscose.
-Dissolution of fragmented cellulose in NMMO monohydrate (N-methylmorpholine-N-oxide-monohydrate), stabilized and subsequently extruded
+Obtained from cellulose using a process similar to that of viscose.
+Dissolution of fragmented cellulose into NMMO monohydrate (N-methylmorpholine-N-oxide-monohydrate), stabilized, and then extruded.

 Chemicals used/released - Environmental and health concerns

-NMMO a powerful oxidant with possible toxic impacts.
-Use of chemical stabilizers to avoid degradation and formation of morpholine and formaldehyde (extremely toxic)
+NMMO is a powerful oxidizer with potential toxic effects.
+Chemical stabilizers are used to prevent degradation and the formation of morpholine and formaldehyde (extremely toxic).

 Polyester